WeisongZhao/SN2N/README.md

 We have **two execution modes** for SN2N: The first one is step by step, which involves (**dataset generation, training, and then inference.**)  The second one is directly invoking (**SN2Nexecute.**)

 We have provided **two examples** of denoising in 2D and 3D, along with the datasets used for training and validation of SN2N.
 The 2D dataset consists of synthenic microtubules, represented by 2048 x 2048 pixels with a 32.5 nm pixel size.
 A photon count of 50 a.u.
 (Level 2) was assigned to the synthetic structures for intensity emissions.
-Subsequently, Poisson noise injection was applied, followed by the addition of Gaussian readout noise with a fixed amplitude of 25 a.u. **The 2D dataset can be found at 'examples/denoising2D/data' path.** The 3D dataset consists of OMM network imaging of live COS-7 cells labeled with Tom20-mCherry on SD-SIM sysytem. **The 3D dataset** has a size of 101 * 1478 * 1137 pixels, with a pixel size of 38.23 nm, and  **is avaliable onGoogle drive at** [https://drive.google.com/drive/folders/1TI69_SkWC8Ghs6p-6uW9kKI43oMVwV-F]
+Subsequently, Poisson noise injection was applied, followed by the addition of Gaussian readout noise with a fixed amplitude of 25 a.u. **The 2D dataset can be found at 'examples/denoising2D/data' path.** The 3D dataset consists of OMM network imaging of live COS-7 cells labeled with Tom20-mCherry on SD-SIM sysytem. **The 3D dataset** has a size of 101 * 1478 * 1137 pixels, with a pixel size of 38.23 nm, and  **is avaliable on Google drive at** https://drive.google.com/drive/folders/1TI69_SkWC8Ghs6p-6uW9kKI43oMVwV-F

 ## 🎨 Dataset